 Broken Reality 2000 - AI Programming

-I developed a modular state machine and probability based reaction system for NPCs in Broken Reality 2000.
+Flexible state machine and probability based reaction system for NPCs.
 Using context triggers, NPCs react dynamically to player actions: wandering, talking, or shifting into emotional states like anger or fear, bringing humor and life to Broken Reality's world.

-I developed a modular state machine and probability based reaction system for NPCs in Broken Reality 2000.
+Flexible state machine and probability based reaction system for NPCs.
 Using context triggers, NPCs react dynamically to player actions: wandering, talking, or shifting into emotional states like anger or fear, bringing humor and life to Broken Reality's world.

 Category